tetsuok/conllx-to-tikz-dep/README.md

 Requirements depend on the type of implementations what you want to use:

 - Go compilers if you want to use go code.
-- C compiler if you want to use C code.
+- C compiler if you want to use C compiled program.
+- C/C++ compiler if you want to use C++ compiled program.
 - Python if you want to run the python script.

 Please note that [tikz-dependency](http://sourceforge.net/projects/tikz-dependency/) package is required when you want to